Sweet ‘White Berry Bush’ fruits

 Distribution

 Flueggea virosa commonly grows in deciduous woodlands, forest margins, rocky areas, and along rivers.
-It can also thrive in areas behind the initial coastal sand dunes.
-This bush is not only capable of living in hot and dry regions but can also survive mild frosts.
+It can also thrive in areas behind the initial coastal dunes.
+This bush can live in hot and dry regions and can also survive mild frosts.

 Description

-Following the flowering season, the female plant bears masses of pale green berries that weigh down the branches.
+Following the flowering season, the female plant bears pale green berries weighing down the branches.
 As they ripen, the berries soften and turn white with sweet flesh.
 They can be easily collected by hand and are most abundant from January to February, though they can occur from November to June.

 Uses

-• In the past, both people from the Vhembe region in Limpopo, South Africa, and Australian Aboriginals used dry sticks of Flueggea virosa for hand drill fire-making.
-The wood is also an excellent fuel source and is used for making charcoal.
+• In the past, people from the Vhembe region in Limpopo, South Africa, and Australian Aboriginals used dry sticks of Flueggea virosa for hand drill fire-making.
+Wood is also an excellent fuel source and is used to make charcoal.

-• The virgate stems of the plant, which are long, straight, and slender, are used for weaving fish traps and basketry.
+• The plant’s long, straight, and slender virgate stems are used for weaving fish traps and basketry.

 • Twigs from the plant can be cut and used as toothbrushes.

-• In India, the astringent bark of the plant was used to stun fish, although its toxicity to fish is relatively low.
+• In India, the plant’s astringent bark was used to stun fish, although its toxicity to fish is relatively low.
 The bark contains up to 8.9% tannins and alkaloids.

-• The plant is widely utilized in traditional medicine to treat a wide range of conditions.
-All parts of the plant are used, although the root is considered the most active.
+• Traditional medicine uses the plant to treat a wide range of conditions.
+All plant parts are used, although the root is considered the most active.
 The plant contains several alkaloids and tannins, among other medically active compounds.
 More information on this can be found here.

 Lessons learned from African White-Berry fruits:

-• The White Berry bush, which is originally from Southern Africa, has now spread to various other regions.
+• The Whiteberry bush, originally from Southern Africa, has now spread to various other regions.
 These include most of the Paleotropical Floral Kingdom, Papua-New Guinea, Australia, and the USA.

 • The fruits of the White Berry bush can be collected from November to June and are known for their exceptionally sweet taste.